governance-at-scale 4 min read

 Architecture Brief Systems thinking, implementation detail, and a bias toward clarity over noise.

 Every Azure environment I have seen that started well-governed has drifted without active maintenance.
 Not catastrophically — drift is subtle.
 A policy exemption that was meant to be temporary and was never reviewed.
 A resource group created outside the landing zone for “just this one project.”
-An RBAC assignment granted for a contractor who left six months ago.
 Individually, none of these are a crisis.
 Cumulatively, they are the difference between a governed environment and a compliant-looking one.

 What Governance Drift Looks Like